Transcribe!

 When Transcribe posts the "can't find soundfile" alert window, it is trying to explain that it can't proceed until you locate the companion sound file.
 Read more about locating a soundfile for Transcribe.

-Even without fully understand the underlying issue you can easily resolve in the matter in seconds.
-But please note ...when working with a specific Transcribe file, you DO need to have the companion audio recording on your computer before proceeding, because Transcribe needs to access it.
-(NOTE: You can instruct Transcribe to play a recording from a CD but I've found that playback performance suffers considerably, and you may hear some drastic stuttering, so I recommend importing the CD tracks to your computer.)
+Fortunately you can easily resolve in the matter in seconds without fully understand the underlying issue.
+But before you try, please note, when working with a specific Transcribe file, you DO need to have the companion audio recording on your computer before proceeding, because Transcribe needs to access it.
+(NOTE: In lieu of having the soundfile on your computers, you can instruct Transcribe to play a recording from a CD but I've found that playback performance suffers considerably, and you may hear some drastic stuttering, so I recommend importing the CD tracks to your computer.)

 Transcribe may post the "can't find soundfile" alert message under any of the following circumstances: